 Sky: Children of the Light – Switch and mobile

 Developed by Thatgamecompany (who also developed the similarly excellent Flow, Flower, and Journey), Sky: Children of the Light has a delicate open world, beautifully realised, with seven kingdoms to explore.
 Like Journey before it, there are clever, subtle social elements to make everything that much more impactful.
 And it’s free-to-play, which is even better.
-We also have a Sky: Children of the Light review if you need more convincing.
+We also have a Sky: Children of the Light review if you need more convincing to play one of the best open-world games for free.

 Sky: Children of the Light Sky: Children of the Light Free Play Now Network N earns affiliate commission from qualifying sales.